huddy67/Morrill-Hudson-Portfolio/project1.md

 ###### Song Reflection

 This was very fun to make, and I also thought I learned alot in the process of trying to generate the prompt for the lyrics of the song.
-Overall very fun and informative
+Overall very fun and informative.

 ## Metal To Magic